Bachelor of Commerce

 - Competitions such as Entré and inter-university business challenges develop your entrepreneurial, project management and teamwork skills

-- Potential to qualify as a chartered accountant through the New Zealand Institute of Chartered Accountants (NZICA) and/or Certified Practising Accountants (CPA) Australia
+- Potential to qualify as a chartered accountant through the Chartered Accountants of Australia and New Zealand (CAANZ)

 Bachelor's degrees require University Entrance to gain admission to UC.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.